-Well, that depends if you are diving and how much diving in the Palawan you’re doing.
-Outside of diving, we would plan 3 days on top to see the rest of the surrounding islands nearby Coron Palawan.
+Well, that depends on how you are diving and how much diving in the Palawan you’re doing.
+Outside of diving, we would plan a minimum of 3 days in addition to diving days to do some Coron island hopping see the rest of the surrounding islands near Coron Palawan.

 Coron Day Trips

-During the day get on a boat and get out of town, there are a handful of preset tours where you will join other travelers to see some of the top sites in the Palawan nearby, prices are from 650P to 1200P including lunch.
-Most tours return after 4 pm leaving you only to find dinner in town.
-Picky eaters beware we didn’t find any options for Hannah’s selective pallet.
+Most tours return after 4 p.m., leaving you only to find dinner in town.
+Picky eaters, beware.
+We didn’t find any options for Hannah’s selective pallet.
 The few good ones we found are in the tips section.

 Where to Stay in Coron Palawan?

-Very basic rooms go for around 1350P ($30USD) which we felt was high for the Philippines.
-Most were in rough shape too, non-functioning toilets, and extremely poorly done electrical showers (scary).
-You’d be better off paying more here and get something where you can sleep especially if diving a lot.
-There are also options where you can have a boat take you to another island to stay, but you need to bring all of your food and be okay without moving around a lot, if we were to come back we would consider this option.
+There are also options where you can have a boat take you to another island to stay, but you need to bring all of your food and be okay without moving around a lot.
+If we were to come back, we would consider this option.